ChristopherA/Lists-of-High-Signal-Low-Noise-Links/README.md

 | **Minor**        | A significant new edition of this list is complete.
 A number of new links and annotations added, maybe minor sections reorganized,  and some old links filtered out.
 I've likely moved on to ffocusing on a different list. <br />If you see that a list version was set to 0.3.0  few weeks ago, the list is probably pretty current.
 If that 0.3.0 was a few months or even years ago, I may have added links, but I've not reorganized them or filtered old ones out. | 0.2.0   |
 | **Patch**        | Minor additions to the list.
 I've added some new links into the approriate section and have annotated them, but I've not reviewed or filtered the list a whole since the last **Minor** revision.<br /> | 0.1.3   |
 | **Raw**          | Here is where I vary from classic [Semantic Versioning](https://semver.org).
 Before I declare a new list is sufficient organized and annoted to be called 0.1.0, I will capture links and thoughts with little or no review or annotation.
 I may increment the least significant **Patch** level to let me know that this list may be ready for organization, annotation and filtering. | 0.0.1   |

+I only use this versioning approach for the individual lists.
+I do not use git release tags as they really don't work well for individual files inside a repo — only for a repo as a whole.